pghalliday/OOOCode-Require/README.md

 - Should load and link modules from a passed in repository structure
 - Should only load and link the module once, subsequent calls to require should provide the same instance
+- Should search through a list of passed in repositories in order

 ## API